 1. Realize your fear is in your head

-Actually all these fears are just in our head.
-If you think about it, about 99% of people are too busy being concerned over the exact same things about themselves to pay attention to you.
-They’re just as scared as you are.
-The remaining 1% are people who recognize a relationship is built on way stronger values than specific words or things said/done during just 1 encounter.
-Even if there are people who do judge you on what you do/say, are these people you want to be friends with?
+Actually, all these fears are just in our head.
+If you think about it, 99% of people are too busy being concerned about these very things themselves to pay attention to you.
+While you’re worried about the impression you make, they are worried about the impression they will make.
+Truth be told, they are just as scared as you are.
+The remaining 1% are people who recognize that a relationship is built on way stronger values than specific words or things said/done during just one encounter.
+Even if there are people who do judge you based on what you do/say, are these people you want to be friends with?
 I think not.

 2. Start small with people you know

-If you haven’t been socializing much, meeting a whole bunch of new people may intimidate you.
-If that’s the case, start small first.
-Lower down the difficulty of the task by starting off with your inner circle of friends – i.e. people you are more familiar with.
-Some ways to do that are:
+If you haven’t been socializing much, meeting a whole bunch of new people may seem intimidating.
+If so, start small first.
+Lower the difficulty of the task by starting with your circle of friends, i.e. people you are familiar with.
+Some ways to do that:

-- See if there are cliques where you can join in.
+- See if there are cliques you can join.
 Cliques are established groups of friends.
 The idea isn’t to break into the clique, but to practice being around new friends.
 With cliques, the existing members will probably take the lead in conversations, so you can just take the observatory role and watch the dynamics between other people.